-- For each 10 lb of armour you are wearing (-1) - Being attacked by one or more enemies (-2) - Attacking one or more enemies (-2) - Awake but unwary monsters which are in line of sight get some additional bonuses: - Doubles the modifiers for attacking or being attacked - For every adjacent passable square (-1) - So you may do well to stick to walls and corners. - If you are singing, this reduces your stealth by a value equal to the noise level of the Song (see the list of Songs). - Setting off some traps (-5 to -10) - Landing from a leap (-5)
+- Being attacked by one or more enemies (-2) - Attacking one or more enemies (-2) - Awake but unwary monsters which are in line of sight get some additional bonuses: - Doubles the modifiers for attacking or being attacked - For every adjacent passable square (-1) - So you may do well to stick to walls and corners. - If you are singing, this reduces your stealth by a value equal to the noise level of the Song (see the list of Songs). - Setting off some traps (-5 to -10)